MrFunEGUY/Useful-Heirs/SteamDesc.md

 - Former Heirs won't stick around.
 Politically speaking, it would be pretty wild.

 - If you fire your Leader Heir, they will also be removed as your heir.
 On the one hand, this is a little annoying.
 On the other hand, this lets you get rid of heirs you don't like and reroll them, essentially.
 In the future, I will be looking for ways around this, but it may be out of my control.
-To make your heir recognizable (and so you don't accidentally fire them), their name will be orange.

 - When your Heir becomes your Ruler, they will not be able to continue doing their old job.
 Running an empire is a full-time gig.